kinnala/intro/README.md

 1k intro by
 * knl [coding, music]
 * Ishy [minify help]
+The intro was released at Assembly 2015 and obtained 5th place.

 Initially built upon dx9 example in hitchhikr's 1kpack release v0.9c.
 Was later ported to Crinkler 2.0 for better compression.